Romans 12: Verse 2

-Exhortations for the Christian community (12:3–8)
+Exhortations for the Christian community (verses 3–8)

-Verses 3–8 is in a form of sermon, closely paralleled by 1 Corinthians 12:12–28.
+Verses 3–8 take the form of sermon, closely paralleled by 1 Corinthians 12:12–28.
 Paul starts the exhortation first to the humility and Christian unity, reflecting that he writes from Corinth, "the native habitat of spiritual pride and factional division" (cf. 1 Corinthians 1–4).
 A major difference with the epistle to the Corinthians is that the list of gifts in verses 6–8 includes gifts of exhortation, generosity, and compassion but not deeds of power, healings, and tongues as found in 1 Corinthians 12:28.
 In Romans the gifts are not related specifically to the activity of the Holy Spirit.